brandondv/storybook-addon-a11y-checklist/README.md

 The addon code lives in `src`.
 It demonstrates all core addon related concepts.
 The three [UI paradigms](https://storybook.js.org/docs/react/addons/addon-types#ui-based-addons)

-- `src/Tool.tsx`
 - `src/Panel.tsx`
-- `src/Tab.tsx`

-Which, along with the addon itself, are registered in `src/manager.ts`.
+Which is registered in `src/manager.ts`.

 The addon is built with the following components:

 - `src/Panel.tsx` - Main panel interface for managing accessibility checklists
-- `src/Tab.tsx` - Alternative tab interface (maintained for backward compatibility)
-- `src/Tool.tsx` - Toolbar component for quick access
 - `src/server.ts` - Express server for API endpoints and file system operations
 - `src/cli/index.ts` - Command-line interface for server management